 Your vehicle’s load capacity and your tire’s load carrying capacity may be different.
 Your tire’s load index will be detailed on its sidewall.
 The load index explicitly states the max load it can carry.
 This number is different from its load range.
 (We talk about load range vs load index elsewhere).

 Something you may also have forgotten to check: your windshield wipers!
 Discount Tire recommends changing them every 6-12 months.
+They are constantly exposed to UV rays, the weather, and road debris so they wear out faster than you expect.
 Don’t get caught in an unexpected downpour with blades that won’t keep your field of vision clear.

 Do you think you need a new set?
 We got you!